Six Flags (1961–2024): Asset sales and shareholder revolt

 On August 29, 2005, Six Flags New Orleans was severely damaged by Hurricane Katrina, leading to its closure.

 In 2004, Six Flags began the process of closing and selling properties to reduce the company's growing debt.
 On March 10, Six Flags made two major theme park sales.
 They first announced the sale of Six Flags Worlds of Adventure to Cedar Fair for $145 million, with the deal planned to close before the start of the 2004 operating season.
-The deal would include the theme park, wildlife, and water park sections, as well as the adjacent hotel and campground while the animals would be relocated to other Six Flags parks, while branding that Cedar Fair didn't own licensing rights to like Looney Tunes and DC Comics, would be removed.
+The deal would include the theme park, wildlife, and water park sections, as well as the adjacent hotel and campground while the animals would be relocated to other Six Flags parks, while branding that Cedar Fair did not own licensing rights to like Looney Tunes and DC Comics, would be removed.
 Cedar Fair confirmed that the park would revert to its original name of Geauga Lake and that they would remove the wildlife section of the park in to focus on other facilities.
 The other was the sale of the Six Flags European Parks division to an undisclosed partner which was later confirmed to be Palmon Capital Partners.
 This deal was closed on June 24 with Palmon rebranding the company as StarParks.
 The Six Flags branded parks in Belgium and Holland reverted to the "Walibi" brand for the 2005 season while Warner Bros.
-Movie World Germany was rebranded as Movie Park Germany as the Warner Bros. license was not included in the sale.both sales raised $345 million.
+Movie World Germany was rebranded as Movie Park Germany as the Warner Bros. license was not included in the sale. both sales raised $345 million.
 On November 23, 2004, Six Flags completely left the European market altogether when Warner Bros.
 Park Madrid's management firms terminated their 99-year operation lease and stake.
 The park's management took over operations of the park in-house while Warner Bros. acquired Six Flags' minority stake.

 Six Flags AstroWorld was demolished after its closure in 2005.